duynguyen-ori75/data-structures-and-algorithms/btree/README.md

 - Single thread
 - All keys should be unique
-- Assume that all keys and values are `int`
+- Assume that all keys and values are positive integers

 ## References